Is Mold on Clothes Harmful? We Have Answers

 Putting Clothes Away When Damp

-Sometimes when you do a load of laundry and pull the clothes from the dryer a few of the clothes may seem to be just a touch damp.
-Now and then, a person may make the mistake of thinking they can put those somewhat damp clothes away and that the clothes will air dry on their own.
-However, if the wet clothes are being put in a drawer or in a closet with no airflow then those clothes will remain damp, facilitating mold growth.
-Here are some guidelines for sanitizing moldy apparel you may find useful.
+Sometimes, when you do a load of laundry and pull the clothes from the dryer, some may seem to be just a touch damp.
+Now and then, a person may think they can put those somewhat damp clothes away and that the clothes will air dry on their own.
+However, if the wet clothes are being put in a drawer or in a closet with no airflow, then those clothes will remain damp, facilitating mold growth.
+Here are some simple steps for cleaning up moldy apparel you may find useful.

 Humidity in the Home